sidwellr/schotter/schotter4.md

 Then we put these in the appropriate place in the assignment to ```the_model```.

 In order to create the directory, we need to use the standard fs package.
-And we don't want to give an error if the directory already exists; to check for that we need to use ErrorKind.
+And we don't want to give an error if the directory already exists; to check for that we need to use io::ErrorKind.
 So we add these lines to the beginning of the program:

 ```
 use std::fs;